 At first, we used three publicly available datasets containing business documents in English, namely Tobacco800 [64, 63], RVL-CDIP [24], and Tobacco-3482 [30] datasets.
 These datasets are subsets of the CDIP dataset found in the literature for various downstream tasks, such as document image classification, PSS, and offline signature verification, among others.
 Next, we briefly describe VICTOR [39, 4], a dataset of court documents in Portuguese proposed for document classification.
+Finally, we deal with the importance and growth of data on the Web in commercial transactions and datasets of HTML pages.
 The properties of all datasets are described below.